 What is a Food Sensitivity and How to Know if You Have One

 Do you have symptoms that seem to mysteriously come and go, such as brain fog, fatigue, headaches, joint pain, or digestive issues?
-Or are you generally not feeling your best from day to day, and suspect it might be related to your diet?
+Or are you generally just not feeling “right”, and suspect it might be related to your diet?